GW190814

 GW 190814 was a gravitational wave (GW) signal observed by the LIGO and Virgo detectors on 14 August 2019 at 21:10:39 UTC, and having a signal-to-noise ratio of 25 in the three-detector network.
-The signal was associated with the astronomical super event S190814bv, located 790 million light years away, in location area 18.5 deg^{2} towards Cetus or Sculptor.
+The signal was associated with the astronomical super event S190814bv, located 790 million light years away, in location area 18.5 deg^{2} towards Sculptor.
 No optical counterpart was discovered despite an extensive search of the probability region.

 Discovery

 Simulated example of two black holes merging.

 In June 2020, astronomers reported details of a compact binary merging, in the "mass gap" of cosmic collisions, of a first-ever "mystery object", either an extremely heavy neutron star (that was theorized not to exist) or a too-light black hole, with a black hole, that was detected as the gravitational wave GW190814.